pwsmith/frankfurtmultivaluation/team.md

 ![Zheng](/img/logo.jpg)
 {: .logosize }

-Zheng Shen is the post-doc for the project, and incorporated into the Syntax Chair of Katharina Hartmann in the Instit für Linguistik, Goethe-Universität, Frankfurt.
+Zheng Shen is the post-doc for the project, and incorporated into the Syntax Chair of Katharina Hartmann in the Institut für Linguistik, Goethe-Universität, Frankfurt.

 ## Associate Members